Pakistan Engineering Company: 1937 to 1939

-Mr. Latif decided to establish a foundry and machine shop to start manufacturing agricultural implements in a proper way.
+Mr. Latif Arain decided to establish a foundry and machine shop to start manufacturing agricultural implements in a proper way.
 For this purpose land was taken at the back of the rolling mill and both the shops were established.
 In early 1939, Mr. Latif entered a partnership with Dulat Ram to overcome the matter of shortage of capital.
 They went to Calcutta to buy scrap and then to Bombay to buy more material.
 In September of that year, 2nd World War broke out and prices of raw material shot up.
 This made the business very profitable.
 The Company purchased two additional Japanese lathes driven by a pulley and installed them in the agriculture shop, where chaff-cutters were made.
 The Company also did not possess any milling or planing machines, so a 6-feet long planing machine was purchased along with a milling machine.

 1940 to 1944

 The government of India made a scheme to help industries by giving leases.
 Because of this, the company extended its works and planned to build a new machine and foundry shop to cater for the casting of the machine tools.
 A branch office was opened at Lahore, the purpose of which was to represent the company in Lahore and also to introduce the chaff-cutter machines in the area.
 At the factory, an assembly shop was constructed and a multistory office was raised in front of the old office.